Coverage Amounts Available

 If you become totally disabled, the last thing you need to worry about is paying for your life insurance.
 This option under the CPA Life Plan allows you to continue your coverage with no further contributions if you become totally disabled before age 60.
 Your coverage is extended at no cost after a nine month waiting period from the date you became disabled or when proof of disability is provided–whichever is later–and for subsequent years with periodic proof of your continued total disability.

 Even if you didn’t make the required contributions or didn’t submit proof of disability, your death benefit will still be paid if you die within a year after you discontinue paying premium contributions.
 However, your family must provide written notice of your death to Prudential within one year of your death.
-Disability Waiver benefits end at age 75 and don’t apply to the Accidental Death and Dismemberment portion of your coverage, or to any Dependent Child Coverage you may have.
+Disability Waiver benefits for CPA Life ends at age 80; and for AD&D at age 75.
+Disability Waiver does not apply to Dependent Coverage.
 Click here to see the rates.

 You can keep your coverage even if you change jobs or retire, as long as you maintain your membership in the AICPA, State Society of CPAs or other qualifying organization.